 NEPA requires that the environmental impacts of a proposed federal action be considered before implementation (42 U.S.C. §4321; 40 C.F.R.
 Parts 1500-1508).
-The Trustees evaluated the potential for restoration actions associated with the proposed alternative to impact the following: the physical environment, the biological environment, the cultural and human use environment and the potential for cumulative impacts.
-The Federal Trustees have preliminarily concluded that implementation of the preferred restoration alternative, as proposed herein, would not adversely affect the quality of the human environment or pose any significant adverse environmental impacts.
+The Trustees evaluated the potential for restoration actions associated with the preferred alternative to impact the following: the physical environment, the biological environment, the cultural and human use environment and the potential for cumulative impacts.
+The Federal Trustees have concluded that implementation of the preferred restoration alternative, as selected herein, would not adversely affect the quality of the human environment or pose any significant adverse environmental impacts (see Appendix I).
 Instead, implementation of the preferred alternative will provide both direct and indirect benefits to the physical and biological environment, including but not limited to vegetation, water and sediment quality, wildlife, and fisheries.
-Likewise, the proposed restoration actions will provide positive benefits for human recreational use.
-Unless information indicating the potential for significant impacts is revealed through the public review and comment process on this Draft DARP/EA, an Environmental Impact Statement (EIS) will not be prepared for the proposed restoration alternative.
-If an EIS is not warranted, the Draft DARP/EA will be finalized after consideration of public comment and a Final DARP/EA will be published along with a Finding of No Significant Impact (FONSI).
+Likewise, the selected restoration actions will provide positive benefits for human recreational use.
+No information indicating the potential for significant impact Statement (EIS) will therefore not be prepared for the preferred restoration actions.
+Issuance of a Finding of No Significant Impact (FONSI) fulfills and concludes all requirements for compliance with NEPA by the Federal Trustees.